GlobalPathogenAnalysisService/gpas-uploader/README.md

 ## Installation

-To download `gpas-uploader`, create a virtual environment, activate it and install issue the following:
+To download `gpas-uploader`, create a virtual environment, activate it and install issue the following (note that if you are building a binary using `PyInstaller` please see the separate section below as that has different instructions to suppress a warning):

 ```
 $ git clone git@github.com:GenomePathogenAnalysisService/gpas-uploader.git